Glimpses of World History: Context

-It is a collection of 196 letters on world history written between 1930–1933 in various prisons in British India: Naini and Bareilly prisons as well as at Dehradun; two letters were written aboard an Italian steamer in the Arabian sea.
+It is a collection of 196 letters on world history written between 1930 and 1933 in various prisons in British India: Naini and Bareilly prisons as well as at Dehradun; two letters were written aboard an Italian steamer in the Arabian sea.

 The letters were addressed to his young daughter Indira and were meant to introduce her to world history.

 They were a continuation of the letters he sent to her in 1928, which were published as Letters from a Father to His Daughter.

 The letters start off with one he sends to his daughter on her birthday.
 He says he is sad about not being able to send her any "material" gift from prison, so he would try to give her something he can "afford", a series of letters from his heart.

 As it was written in different prisons, he had little recourse to reference books or a library but his personal notes.

 The letters were not actually sent to his daughter and he kept them until his release from prison in 1933.